Jeannie Mai Flaunts Fantastic Figure In Revealing White Bikini, Fiancé Jeezy Responds

 The television personality wore her long locks down and enhanced her natural beauty with a minimal amount of makeup.
 The application featured sculpted eyebrows, subtle winged eyeliner, and voluminous lashes.

-In the caption, Jeannie referenced the fact she was wearing a bikini while quarantining due to the coronavirus pandemic.
+In the caption, Jeannie referenced the fact that she was wearing a bikini while quarantining due to the coronavirus pandemic.

 The sizzling snap appears to be a fan favorite as it soon racked up more than 160,000 likes.
 Quite a few of Jeannie’s followers also took the time to shower her with compliments.
 While some simply left a trail of emoji to express their admiration for the former stylist, others were decidedly more vocal in their praise.